ChelseaChemweno/ChelseaChemweno/README.md

 ---
 ✨ I'm an Enterpreneur , Content Writer and I enjoy working with new technologies .

-I love talking and writing about  new technologies in startups ,investments and sustainable development goals .😄
+I love talking and writing about  new technologies in startups their corresponding innovations in line with  Sustainable Development Goals .😄

 I consider a definite inter-connection between New technologies and Start-Ups equating to us achieving Sustainable Development Goals .